Categories: Off-topic

 - when a sentence has more than one subject: “The band played and the audience danced”.

-(“nurn”) suffix has (at least) one other unrelated use.
-See:
+(“urn/nurn”) suffix has (at least) two other unrelated uses (see later for details):

 Pronouns